Loading...

 Portion Control

-Reduce the portion size of white rice and chapati.
-Consider having smaller servings to minimize the impact on blood sugar levels.
+Reduce the portion size of high-carb foods such as chapati and white rice.
+Opt for smaller servings to limit the impact on blood sugar levels.

 Add Fiber